StDoses72/Xutrix-ChessEngine/README.md

 ## 🎓 About the Author

-Created by XiangCheng Xu (StDoses72), a Statistics & Machine Learning university students in its first term as freshman.
+Created by XiangCheng Xu (StDoses72), a Statistics & Machine Learning students， in the first term as freshman.
 This project serves as a practical exploration of search complexity, heuristic evaluation, and Python-C interoperability.